sbnaumann1/5004-hw-module-03-04/DesignDocument.md

 2. Test that the `Employee` class properly returns `id` from `getId()`
 3. continue to add your brainstorm here (you don't need to super formal - this is a brainstorm) - yes, you can change the bullets above to something that fits your design.

+### Brainstorm
+Do I need getters and setters for employee if no other methods need to access its fields??
+How about I test a toString() method instead.
+Seems much more efficient.

+Which methods might need to access its fields - well none, it will get the fields from time card and pay stub

 ## (FINAL DESIGN): Class Diagram